Alorse/raycast-omnipilot-extension/README.md

 # OmniPilot - AI-Powered Raycast Extension

 OmniPilot is your all-in-one AI copilot for Raycast.
-It connects to top LLMs via OpenRouter, OpenAI and any OpenAI-compatible endpoint to help you ask questions, translate text, analyze content, and more — all directly from your desktop.
+It connects to top LLMs OpenRouter, Google, OpenAI and any OpenAI-compatible endpoint to help you ask questions, translate text, analyze content, and more — all directly from your desktop.
 Stay focused, work smarter, and bring AI everywhere you need it.

 ## Features